dethe/dungeonnights/pages/spout_lore.markdown

 * Rovnik, paranoid and bloodthirsty elf who wants to kill all orcs, turns out to really be Genesa's cousin Alberge, son of Devrik
 * Selene - Formerly a queen of Faerieland, imprisoned for centuries in ice (and impaled on icicles), now quite mad
 * Shadebolt the Wizard - someone the party was warned was hunting them
+* Thelian - Talisa's father, a politician and noble who lives in a village about 3 days west of Clovisdale.
 * Winston - Leader of the Thaumuturgy Crew.
 * Need names: Farmer and family, the six-armed gargoyle lord